-HISTORY DOESN'T REPEAT itself.
-But it has an unnerving tendency to rhyme.
+HISTORY DOESN'T repeat itself.
+But it has, as many have noticed, an unnerving tendency to rhyme.

 Consider, on this first Presidents' Day under Donald Trump, another New Yorker who occupied the highest office in the land.